TimothyQuill/tims-mary-solution/SOLUTION.md

 4. All provided legal documents will be complete and intact.
 5. The OCR generated will be of high quality with no errors.

-My methodology
+# My methodology

-# Handling large files.
+## Handling large files.

 When preparing my solution, I considered the following options:

-   1. Use a model with a large context window (e.g. GPT-4.1-mini has a 1M token context window).
+   1. Use a model with a large context window (e.g. Gemini 2.5 Flash has a 1M token context window).
     While this solves the problem, is does feel a tiny bit like cheating, as our model should be robust enough to handle unseen documents, some of which will likely be above 1M tokens.